Lead single: Release strategies

 Artists often choose songs that are more up-tempo, yet representative of the album's sound, as lead singles.
 Such songs are often catchier and attract the attention of listeners.
 The subsequent single might then be slower in tempo, in order to demonstrate the range of the album.
 Female vocalists like Mariah Carey and Christina Aguilera often maintain a formula of an up-tempo first lead single with a slow ballad follow-up.
 For example, two singles were released by Miley Cyrus before her album Bangerz – an up-tempo track, "We Can't Stop", was released as the first, and a slow-ballad song, "Wrecking Ball", as the second.
-This was a successful practice of 1980s heavy metal bands.
-Girls Aloud chose to use "The Show", a dance-pop and electropop song, as their lead single for their second album, What Will the Neighbours Say?, following the fact that their previous singles from their debut album Sound of the Underground were "quite down and moody" according to band member Cheryl.
 However, not all artists decide to choose their lead single with the up-tempo criteria.
 Artists may release a lead single that has a message they want to convey to listeners instead of a song with more commercial potential, such as Fall Out Boy who chose to release "This Ain't a Scene, It's an Arms Race" over the radio-friendly "Thnks fr th Mmrs".

 Japanese artists such as Ayumi Hamasaki, Namie Amuro and B'z may release four to eight singles before their albums to achieve record-breaking debut-week sales.
 The lead singles in Japan are very heavily advertised and promoted, in some cases even more than the album itself.
 With album sales continuously declining in the United States, record labels often release singles before the album's release date to online music retailers including iTunes, ranging in price from $0.99 to $1.29.
 This trend has become increasingly popular in many markets.